 - "Moving Windows"

-- "Resizing Windows" on page 29
+- "Resizing Windows"

-- "Zooming Windows" on page 29
+- "Zooming Windows"

-- "Context Sensitive Pop-up Menus" on page 29
+- "Context Sensitive Pop-up Menus"

-- "Text Selection" on page 29
+- "Text Selection" on page 27

 4.1.3.1 Moving Windows

 To move a window, click in the Title bar and drag it to a new location.
 You can also choose Move from the System Menu and use the cursor keys to reposition the window, pressing ENTER when the window is in the right spot.